VenalityXT/PowerShell-System-Baseline-Report/README.md

 Using formatting ensures the report is clean, readable, and consistent.

-> Displaying results before writing them to a file acts as a verification step—if something looks incorrect, the script can be corrected before generating the final report.
+> Displaying results before writing them to a file acts as a verification step; if something looks incorrect, the script can be corrected before generating the final report.

 ---